Backing up and Restoring Cisco Unified Communications Manager

 CUCM Route Plan Report

-Task 2: Restore Cisco Unified Communications Manager
+Task 2: Cisco Unified Communications Manager (CUCM) Restoration

 Activity Procedure

-Complete these steps:
+Complete the following steps:

-2. Select the Device Name.
+2. Next, select the Device Name.

-3. Click Next button.
+3. Click the Next button.

 4. For Step 2 of the Restore page, select the backup file (there should be one backup file from the previous task; if there is no backup file, repeat task 1).

-5. Click Next button.
+5. Click the Next button.

 6. For Step 3 of the Restore page, on Select Features select UCM, and click Next.

-11. From the menu, select Settings >Version.
+11. From the menu, select Settings > Version.

 12. Click Restart and the Ok.